Nadym: Transportation

-An inactive railway branch passes through Nadym between Novy Urengoy and Salekhard (also called "dead road", a Stalinist-era road).
+The unfinished 1,524 mm (5 ft) broad-gauge Salekhard–Igarka Railway, which is also called "Transpolar Mainline" and "The Dead Road", passes through Nadym between Novy Urengoy and Salekhard (Stalin-era road).
 At some point in time a bridge across the Ob river to Salekhard Labytnangi was planned.
 To date, the only construction is the railway Salekhard-Nadym.
 Most roads across the river Nadym were opened in September 2015.
 A bridge across the Ob River is also planned along with a road running parallel to the railroad.

 The Nadym Airport is on the west bank of the Nadym River.

 Culture

 The Museum of Tanya Savicheva operates in Nadym's School #2.

-Interesting facts

-Nadym was the nearest town to the point of greatest viewing of the solar eclipse of August 1, 2008.

-The 1,524 mm (5 ft) broad-gauge Salekhard–Igarka Railway, which is also called "The Dead Road", passes through Nadym.

-According to the documents published by the WikiLeaks magazine, the Nadym gas pipeline unit is named the most critical gas facility in the world.